glouppe/info8006-introduction-to-ai/lecture9.md

 ---

+class: middle

+## Remarks

+- Although MDPs generalize to continuous state-action spaces, we assume in this lecture that both $\mathcal{S}$ and $\mathcal{A}$ are discrete and finite.
+- The formalism we use to define MDPs is not unique.
+A quite well-established and equivalent variant is to define the reward function with respect to a transition $(s,a,s')$, i.e. $R(s,a,s')$.
+This results in new formulations of the algorithms covered in Lecture 8.

+---

 # The Bellman equation

 The utility of a state is the immediate reward for that state, plus the expected discounted utility of the next state, assuming that the agent chooses the optimal action: